OneGet/oneget/readme.md

 ### What is PackageManagement (OneGet)?

 OneGet is a Windows package manager, renamed as PackageManagement.
-It is a unified interface to package management systems and aims to make Software Discovery, Installation and Inventory (SDII) work via a common set of cmdlets (and eventually a set of APIs).
+It is a unified interface to package management systems and aims to make Software Discovery, Installation, and Inventory (SDII) work via a common set of cmdlets (and eventually a set of APIs).
 Regardless of the installation technology underneath, users can use these common cmdlets to install/uninstall packages, add/remove/query package repositories, and query a system for the software installed.

 With OneGet, you can
 * Manage a list of software repositories in which packages can be searched, acquired, and installed